EmilHernvall/dnsguide/chapter1.md

 ### DnsPacket

-Finally, we're going to compose them in a struct called `DnsPacket`:
+Finally, let's put it all together in a struct called `DnsPacket`:

 ```rust
 #[derive(Clone, Debug)]